SUBSCRIBE TO OUR EMAIL LIST

 and cultural studies

-This line of research combines cultural and literary studies, sociolinguistics and musicology, and approaches Egypt through its rich discursive productions of all kinds.
+This line of research combines cultural and literary studies, sociolinguistics and musicology, and approaches Egypt through its rich and diverse discursive productions.

 Also linked to this research axis is CEDEJ’s participation in the SELICMA seminar on contemporary Arab literature.